The foreach

 dictionary.

-These examples are intended to show how to use the ForEach loop.
-This does not mean that it is the best way to solve the problem they address.
+These examples are intended to show how to use the foreach loop.
+It does not mean that it is the best way to solve the problems they address.
 Normally, there are better alternatives.